meepoSenpai/catch-my-bus-python/README.md

 ```

 You will need to have PyGObject installed, as well as Python 3.x.
-For some reason this applet does not work with
+For some reason this applet does not work with Unity.

 ###Adding Bus-Stops